DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 By using the `Mount` command, we can force the player to sit directly on the model, which, as explained above, places the player as if they were on a slab.

-We also wanted to keep in mind a cleanup method to remove the chair's entity and model.
+We also want to keep in mind a cleanup method to remove the chair's entity and model for when the player wants to break the chair or move it elsewhere.

 ![](images/model_demo_hitbox.png)

+#### Performance

+Depending on the complexity of your models, having too many of high cube/face models in the same area can cause player clients to lag or have performance issues.

+Remember that even if the player can't directly see a model through a wall, it still is rendered to the client and takes up resources.

+By default this is a range of `64` blocks determined by the `view_range` mechanism on a display entity.

+Meaning we can modify this mechanism to make models only render when you are quite close to them.

+For example, you could fully furnish a house, and the house across the street won't have any of it's models actually impacting performance.

 ### Closing Notes

-Using Blockbench isn't that hard, and you can implement your own models directly in-game by utilizing the power of Denizen.
+Blockbench provides an accessible way to design custom models, and Denizen allows you to easily implement them directly in-game.

 It all depends on your creativity and logic in how you want to utilize custom models.